zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 ing
 In conclusion, the attack process through live chat support seemed to be like:

-1. Attacker asks tech support to "delete my account &lt;accountname&gt;, because I made a new one."
+1. Attacker asks tech support to "delete my account &lt;accountname&gt; because I made a new one."
 2. The tech support operator asks to confirm the rights to an account by telling the code that was sent to e-mail address which is connected to account.
 The operator doesn't mention the e-mail account itself but waits for the right code.
 3. Operator receives the right code and account is deleted.
 Also, operator agrees to send code few times and does nothing if the code is incorrect.